 - Applicants should have completed at least 18 hours of undergraduate psychology courses including Statistics and Research Methods or their equivalents.

 - Scores on the verbal and quantitative sections of the Graduate Record Exam (GRE).
 For the GRE Testing website.
 GRE score reporting is cumulative.
 Current GRE board policy states that your scores are retained for five years following the year in which you tested.

 - Complete the online application via the Graduate College website.

-- Completion of the application will require submission of one official transcript from EACH university/college attended.
+- Completion of the application will require submission of one official transcript from each university/college attended.
 Be sure to include transcripts from institutions for which you had credits transferred to another university/college if applicable.

 - Completion of the application will also require three letters of recommendation evaluating the student's potential for doctoral studies.
-Be prepared to provide contact information for your three letter writers so they receive an email with instructions about how to upload their letter.
+Be prepared to provide contact information for your three letter writers so they receive an email with instructions on how to upload their letter.